Lemon vs. Lime — Health Impact and Nutrition Comparison

 The lemon detox diet is a fasting program that is often kept for 5 to 10 days, during which people consume only lemon-based mixtures with no solid foods.

-However, the lemon detox fasting diet can have side effects, such as fatigue, headaches, malnutrition, and gastrointestinal issues.
-This diet does not help in removing toxins from the body, as is often believed.
-There is also no evidence that the lost weight will not be rapidly regained after the initial weight loss when resuming to a regular diet.
+However, the lemon detox fasting diet can have side effects like fatigue, headaches, malnutrition, and gastrointestinal issues.
+There is also no evidence that the lost weight will not be rapidly regained after the initial weight loss when resuming a regular diet.

 Lemons and limes are rich in phytochemicals, such as flavonoids, limonoids, and polyphenols.
 These compounds have many beneficial effects on health.

-Citrus fruits are overall rich in flavonoids, which have been correlated with reduced cardiovascular mortality and morbidity (8).
+Citrus fruits are rich in flavonoids, which correlate with reduced cardiovascular mortality and morbidity (8).
 A prominent member of the flavonoid family is a compound called flavanone.
 While both fruits are rich in this substance, lemons are higher in flavanones than limes (9).

-These and other phytochemicals found in citrus fruits express strong antioxidant and hypolipidemic activities (10).
+These and other phytochemicals in citrus fruits express potent antioxidant and hypolipidemic activities (10).

 Kaffir lime has also been studied as a potential cardioprotector agent that can be used in chemotherapy (11).